randdusing/cordova-plugin-bluetoothle/readme.md

 ## Installation Quirks (Android) ##
 The latest version of the plugin requires you to set the Android target API to a minimum of 21.

-## PhoneGap Build ##
-I'm no longer updating the PhoneGap Build version of this plugin since it costs money and better alternatives like the Cordova Plugin Registry exist.
-Once PhoneGap Build supports Android API 21 (required for latest version of my plugin), I'll request deactivation of the plugin on PhoneGap Build to remove the out of date version.

 ## Discovery Quirks (iOS vs Android) ##